Teradata/covalent-highlight-nightly/README.md

 ```

 ### Upcoming and To-Dos
-- [ ] Add a dockerfile and add to docker hub
-- [ ] Link to precompiled binaries
 - [ ] Update schema detection to use go templates
 - [ ] Godoc support
-- [ ] Mock chart data support
 - [ ] Function support for CRUD seeding